G

 The World Psychiatry Organization defines employee burnout as a psychological syndrome stemming from stressors at work.
 Those experiencing burnout often wind up disengaged from their jobs, weighed down by fatigue and a blurring of work and personal life.
 In addition, burnout leads to stress, which compromises mental health.
 The signs of burnout include exhaustion, frequent mistakes, disengagement, depression, and cynicism.

 In order to care for their employees and mitigate the deleterious effects of burnout to both individuals and organizations, companies should provide mental health support programs and services.
-One of the most natural and effective ways to start is by introducing or expanding benefits spending account programs.
+One of the most natural and effective ways to start is by introducing or expanding Lifestyle Spending Account (LSA) programs.

 1. Prioritize a wellness account to support employees’ mental health.